The School of Aquatic and Fishery Sciences has a distinguished and colorful history going back 100 years, spanning several directors and identities.

 Thompson had a major impact on the School’s growth, and three of his students successively served as director after his tenure (he retired in 1958).
 In the 1960s, research funding by the federal government increased, as did the size of the faculty and student body and the number of grants and contracts awarded to support graduate students.

 1990–2019: Fisheries in the 21st Century

 The School’s foci evolved from seafood technology and processing methods to environmental studies, fish propagation, and aquaculture.
-In the last couple of decades, conservation and restoration of ecosystems and studies of the effects of environmental change on fisheries was added as well.
+In the last couple of decades, conservation and restoration of ecosystems and studies of the effects of environmental change on fisheries were added as well.
 In 2000, the expanded breadth of studies led to a new name for the school: The School of Aquatic and Fishery Sciences.

-Today, there’s a renewed emphasis on undergraduate education and a broad array of research areas that affords students and faculty the opportunity to build their expertise, explore their passions and contribute to the global knowledge of fisheries management.
+Today, there’s a renewed emphasis on undergraduate education and a broad array of research areas that affords students and faculty the opportunity to build their expertise, explore their passions, and contribute to the global knowledge of fisheries management.

 View the School’s historic timeline to read about the history of SAFS in more detail.
 Former Director Robert R. Stickney’s 1989 book, “Flagship: A History of Fisheries at the University of Washington” (Kendall-Hunt Publishing Company), forms the basis of the timeline content from the School’s inception in 1919 through 1985.
 The content after 1985 lists developments that have occurred since Stickney’s chronicle.